 A varied and complete collection

-Kanellopoulos Museum features a valuable and varied antiquity collection by which visitors will be able to discover how Greek art has progressed since 3000-1200 BC to modern times.
-If you are interested in archaeology, this museum is a must.
+Kanellopoulos Museum features a valuable and varied antiquity collection by which visitors will be able to discover how Greek art has progressed from 3000-1200 BC to modern times.
+If you're interested in archaeology, this museum is a must.